nordseele/hans/doc/notes.md

 Until an hardware solution is created, it is recommended to avoid connecting the ER-301 to the i2c bus.

-If you have no prior experience with the Raspberry GPIO or if you're not sure, do not use this project or try anything until an hardware solution exists.
+If you have no prior experience with the Raspberry GPIO or if you're not sure, it's prefearable to avoid trying anything until a simple hardware solution exists.

 You must pay close attention to the wiring between the GPIO of the Raspberry Pi and your modules.